 By far, the most commonly used respirators in laboratories are air-purifying respirators.
 These protect by purifying the existing breathing air through a filter (for particulates) or cartridge (for gasses and vapors).
 Dust masks that have been approved by NIOSH are also considered to be air purifying respirators.
 These are ranked by their filtering efficiencies and by whether they can be used in an environment containing oil aerosols.
 Approved dust masks will have one of the following designations - N95, N99, N100, R95, R99, R100, P95, P99, or P100.
 Proper selection of cartridges and respirators is very important and should not be made without input from the Office of Environmental Health and Safety.
 New regulations concerning respirators require initial and annual training and fit testing, and well as medical surveillance of all respirator wearers.
-Please make sure that the Office of Environmental Health and Safety.
+Please make sure that the Office of Environmental Health and Safety is notified whenever the use of a respirator is being considered.